 Open access covers all types of peer-reviewed publications, both journal articles and books (monographs).

 Initially, the open access movement focused mainly on journal articles and the business model of journals themselves, giving rise to open access journals.
-The DOAJ (Directory of Open Access Journals) now lists 9.400 fully open access journals.
+The DOAJ (Directory of Open Access Journals) now lists almost 10,000 fully open access journals.
 Some publishers then offered the option of open access publication of individual articles from journals with a subscription model, for a fee (e.g. Springer Open Choice).
 We call journals that offer this option ‘hybrid’ journals.
-Academic institutions do not support the hybrid approach because these journals are paid for twice: via subscriptions and APCs (article processing charges).
+Academic institutions do not support the hybrid approach because these journals are paid for twice: via subscriptions and APCs.

 Open access for books did not happen until later.
 This is because there is often still a need for a printed copy of a book alongside the online version and the costs of the printed copy need to be recouped.
 It is not easy to find a cost-covering business model for open access books.
 A pioneering project relating to open access for books was the European OAPEN (Open Access Publishing in European Networks) project.
 The result was the OAPEN Foundation, an international initiative to further expand open access for books.
 It currently offers two services:

-The OAPEN library This is a repository of 3.500 full-text books.
+The OAPEN library is a repository of 3,500 full-text books.
 Publishers can choose to place their open access books in the OAPEN library.
 The OAPEN library also contains books that are only ‘free to read’.

 In addition to open access for publications open data will be a key instrument.